viniciuschan/transactions-api/README.md

 ## Some important considerations about this implementation:

-* In bulk create, if you pass a list of transactions with duplicate reference values, only the first one will be created and the rest will be silently discarded;
+* In bulk create, if you pass a list of transactions with duplicate reference values, only the first one will be created and the rest will be silently discarded. (logged as warning);

 * Still in bulk create, if a transaction already exists in database, when trying to create another one with the same reference key, the duplicated item will be discarded and the stored item will be kept unchanged.
 However, if you pass any invalid item in the bulk create list of items, the entire transaction will be aborted and no item will be created.